FullerJam/swd500_2017/sessions/session9.0/README.md

 ## Including Vue.js in your project

 - When working with any third party library you should set up your website project structure as normal

-- Next, In order to include vue into our project we need to download the library.
+- Next, In order to include vue into our project we need to download the library
 - While it's possible to download it from a the website.
 We're going to use a package manager.

 ## The NPM Package Manager

 - Non-trival web applications are rarely built from scratch, instead they rely on third party libraries and components.
 - Using a package manger allows us to easily consume third party packages.
 Furthermore, it allows you to omit these third party packages from you git repository.
 The result is you project is lightweight, portable and will be using up-to-date packages